Join us on our weekly health walks and take part in regular exercise meeting new people. Best of all the are FREE.

-- Walk routes vary every week, but all are risk assessed first.
-Some locations offer a longer walk once every month.
+- Walk routes vary every week, some locations offer a longer walk once every month.

-Walks take account of the pace of the slowest person, but the aim is for brisk walking to increase your heart rate and make you breathe a little faster than normal.
+- Walks take account of the pace of the slowest person, but the aim is for brisk walking to increase your heart rate and make you breathe a little faster than normal.

 Walk times and locations

-New leaders wanted!
+New volunteer leaders wanted

 About Walks for Health